NeoGeographyToolkit/StereoPipeline/src/asp/IceBridge/README.txt

 https://nsidc.org/data/IODCC0/versions/1

-in the "User Guide" tab, while all the camera calibration files can be fetched recursively using the command:
+in the "User Guide" tab.
+The camera calibration files can be fetched recursively using the command:

 wget -e robots=off --load-cookies ~/.urs_cookies --save-cookies ~/.urs_cookies --keep-session-cookies --no-check-certificate --auth-no-challenge=on --no-parent -r -l 10 https://n5eil01u.ecs.nsidc.org/ICEBRIDGE/IODCC0.001/

-A pdf file containing camera information can be converted to the .tsai format used by ASP using the script
+These files are in the PDF format, and can be converted to the .tsai format used by ASP using the script

 StereoPipeline/src/asp/IceBridge/process_calibration_file.py

-The images can then be processed via the script:
+The images can then be processed via the tool:

 StereoPipeline/src/asp/IceBridge/full_processing_script.py